modin-project/modin/docs/getting_started/using_modin/using_modin_cluster.rst

 Congratualions!
 You have successfully connected to the Ray cluster.

 .. note::
-   Be careful when using the Ray client to connect to a remote cluster, most likely this connection mode will not work.
+   Be careful when using the Ray client to connect to a remote cluster.
+   This connection mode may not work.
 Known bugs:
    - https://github.com/ray-project/ray/issues/38713,
    - https://github.com/modin-project/modin/issues/6641.